 You may not transfer or assign any rights or obligations you have under this user agreement without PayPal’s prior written consent.
 PayPal may transfer or assign this user agreement or any right or obligation under this user agreement at any time.

 This user agreement and the relationship between us is governed by the laws of England and Wales.
-This does not affect your mandatory rights under the laws of the Federal Republic of Germany, such as your rights as a consumer.

 Protecting your privacy is very important to us.
 Please review our Privacy Statement in order to better understand our commitment to maintaining your privacy, as well as our use and disclosure of your information.